Establishment

 1966

-The Standards Institution of Malaysia (SIM) is governed by Government Ministries, trade, commerce and manufacturers’ associations, scientific research and professional bodies, labour and consumers organisations
+The Standards Institution of Malaysia (SIM) is governed by Government Ministries, trade, commerce and manufacturers’ associations, scientific research and professional bodies, labour and consumers organisations.

 YM Raja Tan Sri Mohar Raja Badiozaman has been appointed as Chairman of the Standards Council and Dr. Leong Kwok Onn became the Director of SIM as well as Secretary to the Council.

-SIM Certification Marking
+SIM Certification Mark Launched

-SIRIM
+Forming SIRIM

 1974